How to remove condensation inside a car

 How to clear away condensation from your car windscreen and other windows

-If you get in the car in the morning to find your windows all fogged up, it’s vital that you clear away the condensation before you drive.
+If you find your windows all fogged up in the mornings, you’ll need to clear away the condensation before you drive.
 If you can’t see out of your windscreen properly, you can’t drive safely – or legally.

-Here’s how to get your windscreen cleared of condensation so you can get on your way:
+Here’s how to clear condensation from your car windscreen so you can get on your way:

-1. Turn on the heater but start off on a cool setting, using the windscreen option if you have one.
+1. Turn the heater on to the cool setting, using the windscreen option if you have one

 2. Switch on your air conditioning to get the air circulating.
-If you don’t have air con, open the windows.
+If you don’t have AC, open the windows

-3. Gradually turn up the heater as the air in the condensation begins to clear.
+3. Gradually turn up the heater as the condensation begins to clear

 4. If your car has one, turn on the windscreen and rear window heater or demister to help speed it along.